bsurc/docs/docs/conda.md

 When using Python, you may find you need to use various libraries (e.g., numpy for numerical analysis or matplotlib for plotting).
 Installing and managing these different libraries and their dependencies can be problematic, especially when you run into conflicts.
 Conda is a package manager that helps you create and naviagate "environments" to help automatically handle these conflicts.
-To learn more, we recommend this [conda tutorial](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/).
+To learn more, we recommend this [introduction to conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) or this [conda tutorial](https://carpentries-incubator.github.io/introduction-to-conda-for-data-scientists/).

 ## Installing conda

 For using conda on the clusters, we recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html#linux-installers).
-To install Miniconda, select one of the download links on that page, right-click the link, and select copy link.
+To install Miniconda, select one of the download links on that page (for R2 and Borah choose Linux 64-bit architecture), right-click the link, and select copy link.

 ![copy link screenshot](images/copylink.png)